-Income and other taxes decreased \$18.7 million as a result of a taxable gain on the sale of a multi-family residential investment during 2016, as well as higher taxes on certain of our international investments in 2016.
-Additionally, in 2017, there was a tax benefit related to our investment in the retail operations venture of Aéropostale due to the normal seasonal operating losses retailers typically experience in the first quarter.
+Income and other taxes decreased \$19.8 million as a result of a taxable gain on the sale of a multifamily residential investment during 2016, as well as higher taxes on certain of our international investments in 2016.
+Additionally, in 2017, there was a tax benefit related to our investment in the retail operations venture of Aéropostale due to the normal seasonal operating losses retailers typically experience in the first half of the year.

-Income from unconsolidated entities decreased \$21.5 million primarily as a result of our investment in the retail operations venture of Aéropostale due to the normal seasonal operating losses retailers typically experience in the first quarter.
+Income from unconsolidated entities decreased \$14.5 million primarily as a result of our investment in the retail operations venture of Aéropostale due to the normal seasonal operating losses retailers typically experience in the first half of the year.

-During 2016, we recorded a gain on the sale of a consolidated property of \$10.6 million and recorded a non-cash remeasurement gain of \$12.1 million related to the change in control of our interest in the European outlet properties as further discussed in Note 5 of the accompanying condensed notes to consolidated financial statements.
+During 2017, we recorded a \$5.0 million gain related to Klépierre's sale of certain assets.
+During 2016, we recorded a gain of \$14.8 million on the sale of three consolidated retail properties and disposition of our interest in one unconsolidated retail property.
+We also recorded a non-cash remeasurement gain of \$12.1 million related to the change in control of our interest in the European outlet properties as further discussed in Note 5 of the accompanying condensed notes to consolidated financial statements.

-Simon's net income attributable to noncontrolling interests decreased \$9.5 million due to a decrease in the net income of the Operating Partnership and an increase in Simon's ownership of the Operating Partnership.
+Simon's net income attributable to noncontrolling interests decreased \$22.1 million due to a decrease in the net income of the Operating Partnership.